Lovish-Goyal/Emo-Detect/README.md

 ## Overview

-This project implements a real-time emotion detection system using computer vision techniques and deep learning.
+This project uses computer vision techniques and deep learning to implement a real-time emotion detection system.
 It captures live video from a webcam, detects human faces in the frames, and classifies the emotions displayed on the faces using the `DeepFace` library.
-The detected emotions are then displayed on the video feed in real-time.
+The detected emotions are then displayed on the video feed in real time.

 ## Features